learn-co-curriculum/phrg-rspec-intro/README.md

 # Define a matcher for comparing the returned_first_name value
 matcher = eq("Expected First Name")

-# Put it all together, and make the expectation
+# Put it all together
 expectation_object.to(matcher)
 ```